Veer Lorik: Story

 Lorik does what Manjari said and wins the war so the both married each other.
 Before leaving the threshold of the village, Manjari tells Lorik to do something great so that the people remember that they loved each other to such an extent.

 Veer Lorik asked Manjari that what must he do so that it becomes a symbol of true love and no loving couple would ever return disappointed from here.

 Manjari, pointing at a stone, asked Lorik to cut the stone with the same sword he used to kill the King.
 Lorik did the same, the stone got cut in two pieces.
 Manjari applied vermilion to her head from a fragmented rock and made the Veer Lorik Stone as Sign of true love, to stand there forever.

-SM Pandey called it the national epic of the Ahirs.

 Veer Lorik Stone

-Veer Lorik Stone, also known in Hindi as Veer Lorik Patthar (English veer;brave, patthar;stone), is situated around 5 km from Robertsganj on Markundi Hill, in the northern Indian state of Uttar Pradesh.
+Veer Lorik Stone, also known in Hindi as Veer Lorik Patthar (from veer 'brave', and patthar 'stone'), is situated around 5 km from Robertsganj on Markundi Hill, in the northern Indian state of Uttar Pradesh.
 It is a symbol of love and bravery of Lorik and Manjari, the main characters of the local folklore ‘Loriki’.

-According to the folk tale, Yadav Veer Lorik cut this stone, using his sword, in a single stroke, as proof of his true love.
+According to the folk tale, Veer Lorik cut this stone, using his sword, in a single stroke, as proof of his true love.
 Several folk songs, sung by native folksingers, are based on Loriki.
 Govardhan Puja, a Hindu festival, is celebrated here every year.
 During Govardhan Puja, many couples come here to pray for everlasting love, like that of Veer Lorik and Manjari.